zilishen/documentation/content/includes/nms/services/enable-start-nms-nim.md

-To enable and start the NGINX Management Suite platform services, take the following steps:
+To enable and start the NGINX Instance Manager platform services, take the following steps:

 1. Enable the platform services: